Viscous Upwind ALgorithm for Complex Flow ANalysis

 Viscous Upwind aLgorithm for Complex Flow Analysis

-VULCAN offers Computational Fluid Dynamics software (available for serial and parallel computational platforms) for turbulent reacting and non-reacting flows at conditions ranging from subsonic to hypersonic speeds.
-The computational cost of propulsion flow analysis is reduced through the use of special turbulent wall treatments, multi-grid methods for elliptic and space marching schemes, and conditioning of the governing equations to reduce numerical stiffness.
-Physical modeling capabilities are improved through the inclusion of models for compressibility, Reynolds stress anisotropies, turbulent diffusivity, finite rate chemistry, and turbulence/chemistry interaction effects.
-VULCAN can simulate two-dimensional, axi-symmetric, or three-dimensional, problems on structured multi-block grid systems.
-A variety of PDE-based turbulence models are available (including explicit algebraic Reynolds stress models) in VULCAN.
-Hybrid Reynolds-Averaged Simulation / Large Eddy Simulation capabilities (including robust low-dissipation numerics) are also present.
-VULCAN offers significant geometric flexibility; boundary conditions can be imposed on any boundary or boundary subset, and the code has C(0) continuous as well as non-C(0) continuous block-to-block interface capabilities.
-VULCAN also offers thermodynamic and kinetic model flexibility.
-The working fluid can be simulated as a calorically perfect single component gas, or as a mixture of thermally perfect gases (with or without chemical reactions).
+VULCAN-CFD offers Computational Fluid Dynamics software (available for serial and parallel computational platforms) for turbulent reacting and non-reacting flows at conditions ranging from subsonic to hypersonic speeds.
+VULCAN-CFD can simulate two-dimensional, axi-symmetric, or three-dimensional problems on structured multi-block grid systems.
+A variety of PDE-based turbulence models are available (including explicit algebraic Reynolds stress models) for Reynolds-averaged simulations, one-equation and algebraic sub-grid closures (including dynamic variants) are available for Large-eddy simulations, and hybrid Reynolds-Averaged / Large Eddy simulation capabilities are also present.
+A variety of robust upwind-biased algorithms are available for Reynolds-averaged simulations, and a low-dissipation numerical framework is available for scale-resolving simulations.
+VULCAN-CFD offers significant geometric flexibility; boundary conditions can be imposed on any boundary or boundary subset, and the code has C(0) continuous as well as non-C(0) continuous block-to-block interface capabilities.
+VULCAN-CFD also utilizes a flexible thermodynamic and kinetic model specification framework based on user-specified databases (many of them are standard formats utilized by the propulsion community).
+The working fluid can be simulated as a calorically perfect single component gas, a mixture of thermally perfect gases (with or without chemical reactions), or a mixture of gases in thermodynamic non-equilibrium (with or without chemical reactions).

 Version 6.X Update Release Notes